DavThomp/Olympics-Data-Mining/README.md

 The code used several data mining techniques to see if it was possible to predict whether an athlete would win gold, silver or bronze based on 7 features.
 The data mining methods were hierarcichal clustering, KNN and Naive Bayes Classifier.
 Unsupervised outlier detection was also used to detect outliers.
-ANOVA was also used to verify results was the data mining methods.
+ANOVA was also used to verify results from the data mining methods.